Did you ever get so frustrated with an app that you uninstalled it immediately?

 With its guidelines, Apple wants to “provide a safe experience for users to get apps and a great opportunity for all developers to be successful” (Apple).
-Extensive testing will help to provide a high quality and prevent user frustration.
+Extensive testing will help to prevent low quality apps and user frustration and instead provide a high quality and satisfiedusers.

 They arranged the guidelines into five categories which include, among other things, the following characteristics:

 Software Requirements and the ability to run on the newest iOS version

 Implementation of help screens and setting pages

 “Apps must comply with all legal requirements in any location where you can make them available” (Apple)

 Data Use and Sharing